-A knee sleeve is a type of compression garment that is designed to bolster the integrity of the knee joint.
+A knee sleeve is a type of compression garment designed to bolster the integrity of the knee joint.

-The knee is one of the most important joints in the entire body.
-One that most of us take for granted, until something happens.
-Knee sleeves strengthen and protect this vital joint and in doing so facilitate exercise, prevent injury and aid in recovery from injuries or surgery.
+Knee sleeves strengthen and protect this vital joint and, in doing so, facilitate exercise, prevent injury, and aid in recovery from injuries or surgery.

 We’ve taken the measure of the market and brought together our choices for the 10 best knee sleeves of 2020.

 If you’re looking for a simple, effective knee sleeve to protect your knee in the aftermath of an injury or to provide pain relief from arthritis, here it is.
 The Crucial Compression Knee Sleeve provides no-nonsense support, enhanced blood flow, and enable your active lifestyle.

 What we like: We like how simple and effective these knee sleeves are.
 We like that they stay in place and do a good job retaining their compressibility.
 They’re a good choice for those recovering from injury or surgery.

 Flaws: As mentioned these are fairly thick.
 So be aware they’ll likely be visible through your pants.
 They can also get pretty warm.

 Mava Sports Knee Support Sleeves are an excellent choice for physically active folks.
 They’re also a good choice for those with arthritic knees.
 They feel great from the minute you put them on, and that feeling doesn’t let up until you take them off.